 Take Back the Night in York Region

-In York Region, our event is planned by the Take Back the Night Planning Committee, made up of community organizations and volunteers.
+In York Region, our event is planned by the Take Back the Night Planning Commitee, made up of community organizations and volunteers.
 We have more on the history of Take Back the Night in York Region on our FAQ page, and it’s important to mention that this event was first held in Anishinaabe communities on Georgina Island.

 Our Vision